peterhinch/micropython-tft-gui/README.md

 function and empty list are provided.
 Callbacks may be bound methods - see the Screens section for a reason why this is useful.

-All objects capable of raising callbacks have member variables ``tft`` and ``objsched`` being references to the TFT and scheduler instances respectively.
+All objects capable of raising callbacks have a ``tft`` property enabling access to drawing primitives.
+The scheduler may be accessed via the ``GUI`` instance.

 ### Screens

 GUI controls and displays are rendered on a ``Screen`` instance.
 A user program may instantiate multiple screens, each with its own set of GUI objects.
 The ``Screen`` class has class methods enabling runtime changes of the screen being rendered to the physical display.
 This enables nested screens.
 The feature is demonstrated in ``screentest.py``.

-In real applications screens may contain a number of controls needing to share data.
-In such cases it can be simplest to subclass ``Screen`` to create the user screen.
-Control callbacks will be methods bound to the user screen, with access to the screen's bound variables via ``self`` and to the control's bound methods via the callback's first argument.
+In practice the easiest way to build applications with multiple screens is to create a ``Screen`` subclass for each of the application's screens.
+This faciitates sharing data between GUI objects on a screen, and also simplifies the handling of control callbacks.
+These will be methods bound to the user screen.
+They can access the screen's bound variables via ``self`` and the control's bound methods via the callback's first argument (which is a reference to the control).
+A simple example can be seen in the ``KnobScreen`` example in ``screentest.py``.

-User subclasses of ``Screen`` may have callbacks, ``on_open`` which occurs when a screen is opened but prior to its display, and ``on_hide`` which runs when a screen change is about to make the screen disappear.
+The ``Screen`` class has two null methods which may be implemented in subclasses: ``on_open`` which runs when a screen is opened but prior to its display, and ``on_hide`` which runs when a screen change is about to make the screen disappear.
 These may be used to instantiate or control threads.
-If callbacks are implemented they must be bound methods of the ``Screen`` subclass.
-They may take positional args provided as an optional argument list.
-Where used, callbacks and argument lists must be named as follows:
- * ``on_open``, ``open_args``
- * ``on_hide``, ``hide_args``

 ### The GUI class

-This provides access to the underlying ``TFT`` and scheduler objects.
-The former can be used for direct drawing to the display screen, and the latter for creating threads for concurrent execution (the file ``hst.py`` demonstrates this).
+From a user perspective this provides access to the scheduler object.
+This may be employed to create threads for concurrent execution (demontsrated in ``hst.py``).
+The ``GUI`` class is configured in ``tft_local.py``.

 # Initialisation Code